 A dental implant actually replaces the lost root of the tooth.
-Following placement of a dental implant by Drs.
-Pescheret, Hyde, Greising and Tzanos, a crown is placed on the implant, typically by your restorative dentist, which then gives you a complete new tooth.
+Following placement of a dental implant by Dr. Hyde, Dr. Greising, Dr. Tzanos and Dr. Erdle, a crown is placed on the implant, typically by your restorative dentist, which then gives you a complete new tooth.

 When placing a dental implant, it is absolutely essential that there is adequate bone and gum tissue present to obtain the best possible functional and esthetic result.
-Dr’s.
-Pescheret, Hyde, Greising and Tzanos, as Periodontists, are experts in creating and maintaining the bone and gum tissue necessary for the successful placement of dental implants.
+Drs.
+Hyde, Greising, Tzanos and Erdle, as Periodontists, are experts in creating and maintaining the bone and gum tissue necessary for the successful placement of dental implants.

 The positioning of the dental implant is also critical for an optimal esthetic result and for long-term success.
 We work very closely with your restorative dentist to fabricate guide stents that are used for the proper placement of your implant.